Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Results

 Using these thresholds, we evaluate attack cost under two settings in which attacks optimize through the \gls{VAE} or operate directly in pixel space to compare the robustness gained from introducing the generative model.
 Incorporating the \gls{VAE} into the attack loop increases the attack cost significantly.
 When the adversary optimizes through the \gls{VAE}, perturbations must pass through the generative bottleneck before being evaluated by the encoder, which disrupts the gradient flow and constrains updates to the image manifold.
-Consequently, the attack converges slowly or fails entirely, leading to a high attack cost and low cosine similarity between the perturbed image and target label, e.g., most attacks reach the maximum of $3000$ iterations with cosine similarity below $0.19$, as shown in Figures~\ref{loopnumber_with_wo_VAE} and~\ref{cosine_with_wo_VAE}.
-When the attack is applied directly in pixel space without the \gls{VAE}, gradients propagate unimpeded, resulting in faster convergence, low attack cost, and high cosine similarity with the target label, generally converging in fewer than $1000$ iterations with cosine similarity above $0.8$, which represents the maximum threshold.
-In our experiments, the model that includes the \gls{VAE} consistently reaches the maximum loop budget without achieving the cosine similarity threshold, confirming that the generative constraint substantially limits the attack’s effectiveness.
-Figure~\ref{cosine_with_wo_VAE} shows that when we continue the attack optimization loops for 3000 iterations, the cosine similarity between the perturbed image and the target label diverges sharply between the two settings.
-Without mitigation, the similarity approaches the target, whereas with our mitigation it remains far from it.
+Consequently, the attack converges slowly or fails entirely, leading to a high attack cost and low \gls{cs} between the perturbed image and target label, e.g., most attacks reach the maximum of $3000$ iterations with \gls{cs} below $0.19$, as shown in Figures~\ref{loopnumber_with_wo_VAE} and~\ref{cosine_with_wo_VAE}.
+When the attack is applied directly in pixel space without the \gls{VAE}, gradients propagate unimpeded, resulting in faster convergence, low attack cost, and high \gls{cs} with the target label, generally converging in fewer than $1000$ iterations with \gls{cs} above $0.8$, which represents the maximum threshold.
+In our experiments, the model that includes the \gls{VAE} consistently reaches the maximum loop budget without achieving the \gls{cs} threshold, confirming that the generative constraint substantially limits the attack’s effectiveness.
+Figure~\ref{cosine_with_wo_VAE} shows that when we continue the attack optimization loops for 3000 iterations, the \gls{cs} between the perturbed image and the target label diverges sharply between the two settings.
+Without mitigation, the similarity approaches the target, whereas with our mitigation, it remains far from it.
 This demonstrates that even when the attacker includes the VAE in the optimization loop, the attack fails to align the perturbed embedding with the target, indicating that our mitigation effectively prevents successful adversarial illusions.